mozilla/extension-workshop/src/content/documentation/publish/source-code-submission.md

 ![Upload sources screenshot](/assets/img/publish/upload-process-sources.png)

-#### Uploading source to an existing version
+#### Upload source for an existing version

-You can also upload the source on an existing addon version, under "Manage Status & Versions".
+You can add source code to an existing add-on version.
+To do this, open [My Add-ons](https://addons.mozilla.org/en-US/developers/addons) and your add-on.
+In the left navigation, click **Manage Status & Versions**, then open the version you want to add source code to.
+At the bottom of the editor, next to **Source code**, click **Browse** and select the source code file.
+Make any other changes and then click **Save changes**.

 ![Upload source to existing version screenshot](/assets/img/publish/upload-source-existing-version.png)